-- 1.1 Maintain the appropriate assignment of fully credentialed teachers and provide new teacher support. - 1.2 Maintain schools in good repair - 1.3 Educators use linguistically and culturally responsive instructional strategies and materials designed to address academic content standards and the cultural, social, physical, and emotional well-being of all students.
+- 1.1 Maintain the appropriate assignment of fully credentialed teachers and provide new teacher support. - 1.2 Maintain school is in good repair. - 1.3 Educators use linguistically and culturally responsive instructional strategies and materials designed to address academic content standards and the cultural, social, physical, and emotional well-being of all students.

-SMS will implement iLit classes in a double block for all EL students (offer all; necessitate for those more than three grade level below).
+SMS will implement iLit classes and/or the Sonday program in a double block for all EL students (offer all; necessitate for those more than three grade levels below).